Leveraging Discrete Function Decomposability for Scientific Design: Design in Discrete State Spaces

-As \abbr requires as input a soft-decomposed objective, $f(x)$, for our protein problems we construct these as follows.
-We first obtain a graph topology of which variables (protein positions) are connected by thresholding residue distances from an AlphaFold3 structure, and adding an edge between pairs of positions within this threshold~\citep{abramson24_af3,brookes22_sparsity}.
-From this graph we can construct a junction tree, which in turn directly maps to the functional form of the predictive model.
-Recall that junction trees represent arbitrarily complex relationships between variables by transforming any graph on those variables into a tree structure, where each node contains a set of the original variables, and where these sets may be overlapping in adjacent nodes~\citep{lauritzen88_JT}.
-Given the junction tree topology, we can then fit a neural network adherent to the topology on sequence-property pairs, $(x^k, y^k)$.
-More precisely, each component $C_i(\xCL_i)$ is parameterized and the sum of all components, $f(x^k)=\sum_i^\kappa C_i(\xCL^k_i)$, regressed onto property labels $y^k$.
+As \abbr requires a decomposed objective of the form \mbox{$\cliqueLinearAdditive$}, on our protein data problems, we construct these as follows.
+We first obtain a graph topology of which variables (protein residues) are coupled by thresholding residue distances from an AlphaFold3 structure~\citep{abramson24_af3,brookes22_sparsity}.
+This graph dictates the functional form of the predictive model, by way of an automatically constructed junction tree.
+Recall that junction trees represent arbitrarily complex relationships between random variables by transforming any graph into a tree structure, where each node contains a set of the original variables, and where these sets may be overlapping in adjacent nodes~\citep{lauritzen88_JT}.
+Then we fit a neural network that enforces this decomposition, to the training data.
 Analogous procedures in different application areas could include the following, for example.
 In circuit design, certain topologies of components may be prescribed ahead of time according to production constraints or domain knowledge.
 When designing a telescope, designers consider different arrangements of lenses---\ie, topologies---and optimize the diameter, curvature, material, coating, etc. for each component.